Contrasting George Risk Industries (RSKIA) & Its Rivals

 |39

-As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 29.24%.
-Given George Risk Industries’ competitors higher probable upside, analysts plainly believe George Risk Industries has less favorable growth aspects than its competitors.
+As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 33.23%.
+Given George Risk Industries’ peers higher possible upside, analysts plainly believe George Risk Industries has less favorable growth aspects than its peers.

 0.1% of George Risk Industries shares are held by institutional investors.
-Comparatively, 40.4% of shares of all “Communications equipment, not elsewhere classified” companies are held by institutional investors.
-15.4% of shares of all “Communications equipment, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+Comparatively, 37.2% of shares of all “Communications equipment, not elsewhere classified” companies are held by institutional investors.
+59.8% of George Risk Industries shares are held by insiders.
+Comparatively, 15.2% of shares of all “Communications equipment, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

+This table compares George Risk Industries and its peers’ net margins, return on equity and return on assets.

 Summary

-George Risk Industries beats its competitors on 7 of the 12 factors compared.
+George Risk Industries beats its peers on 8 of the 12 factors compared.

 George Risk Industries, Inc. designs, manufactures, and sells various electronic components worldwide.
 The company offers computer keyboards, proximity switches, security alarm components and systems, pool access alarms, EZ Duct wire covers, water sensors, electronic switching devices, security switches, and wire and cable installation tools, as well as door and window contact switches, environmental products, liquid detection sensors, and raceway wire covers.
 Its products are used for residential, commercial, industrial, and government installations.
 The company serves security alarm distributors, alarm installers, original equipment manufacturers, and distributors of off-the-shelf keyboards.
 George Risk Industries, Inc. was founded in 1965 and is based in Kimball, Nebraska.